maverick-ai/Machine_Learning_Traffic_Management/README.md

 # Machine_Learning_Traffic_Management
-This repository contains all the codes for the Technoutsav Tech-E project of the team "Predators" which are written in either C++ or Python.
+This repository contains all the codes for the project of the team "Predators" which are written in either C++ or Python.